3derekmason/css-pzazz/README.md

 ## Description

-Just a little place to show off some animations I've been playing around with!
+Just a little place made with Vue3 to show off some animations I've been playing around with!

 - [Link to deployed app](csspizazz.herokuapp.com)